weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 - Sales vs Orders Trend
 - Product Quantity Sold

-Users can also interact with the report using Year and Country slicers, as well as drill through by Category, Sub-Category, Quarter, and Month.
+Users can also interact with the report using Year and Country slicers, as well as drill through by Category, Sub-Category, Year, Quarter and Month.

 ### 2. Product Performance